anthonydahanne/terracotta-oss-docker/server/README.md

 [...]
 ````

-We would need first to stop mhs-demo0 and mhs-demo1 [to give them some more RAM](http://stackoverflow.com/a/32834453/24069) :
+We would need first to stop mhs-demo0 and mhs-demo1 [to give them some more RAM](http://stackoverflow.com/a/36982696/24069) :

     $ docker-machine stop mhs-demo0 mhs-demo1

-And then, in
+And then

-    ~/.docker/machine/machines/mhs-demo0/config.json

-and

-    ~/.docker/machine/machines/mhs-demo1/config.json

-Adjust from

-    "Memory":1024

-to

-    "Memory":2048
+    $ VBoxManage modifyvm mhs-demo0 --memory 2048
+    $ VBoxManage modifyvm mhs-demo1 --memory 2048

 Now you can restart those 2 hosts :